sangwon2659/Master-Degree/Main PC/slip_detection_and_grasp_stabilization/README.md

 - 16.04
 - runfile (local)

-With the choices made, the following will show
+With the choices made, the following will show (may have to put in key again according to comments in console)

 ```
 sudo dpkg -i cuda-repo-ubuntu1604-10-0-local-10.0.130-410.48_1.0-1_amd64.deb